villares/villares.github.io/como-instalar-py5/index-EN.md

 ### Acknowledgments

-Very special thanks to [Jim](twitter.com/py5coding), creator of py5, the maintainers of [Thonny IDE](http://twitter.com/thonnyIDE), and [tabreturn](https://twitter.com/tabreturn) who made the *thonny-py5mode( plugin, which makes installing and using py5 much easier, most of the steo-by-step part and all the images came from the installing intructions at his page, I just added some context and comments!
+Very special thanks to [Jim](twitter.com/py5coding), creator of py5, the maintainers of [Thonny IDE](http://twitter.com/thonnyIDE), and [tabreturn](https://twitter.com/tabreturn) who made the *thonny-py5mode* plugin, which makes installing and using py5 much easier, most of the step-by-step part and all the images came from the installing intructions at his page, I just added some context and comments!

 ---